DuFanYin/assignment/personal.md

 thoughts

+most of the concepts in the assignment is not new for me although I haven't had chance to use some of them in real projects.
+In terms of design I made a lot of assumption how a real system would work. (eg loha.botonics)

-basically the approach is to start from simple minimal pipeline to build it up step by step, in the end when the json saving bug and display bug happened, just use older and simpler version to identify the error so it's easier to know what went wrong
+basically the approach to build this is to start from simple minimal pipeline to build it up step by step, in the end when the json saving bug and display bug happened, just use older and simpler version to identify the error so it's easier to know what went wrong

 microservice version the performance dropped significantly I assume coming from container overhead